jch254/starter-pack/README.md

 (with [long-term caching](https://webpack.js.org/guides/caching) in the production version) has been set up via Webpack and React Loadable.
 Webpack's CommonsChunkPlugin is used to split vendor code.
-React Loadable is used for async component-centric code splitting and loading - see [LoadableBooksPage.tsx](./src/books/LoadableBooksPage.tsx) as an example of creating a split point.
+React Loadable is used for async component-centric code splitting and loading - see [LoadableBooksPage.tsx](./src/books/LoadableBooksPage.tsx) as an example of creating a split point (restart the dev server if the new chunk is not emitted).
 ExtractTextPlugin is used to split CSS.
 HtmlWebpackPlugin is used to generate an index.html with the appropriate output assets injected, the Webpack manifest is inlined into index.html to save requests.

 The app contains a 'locked down' Books page which requires a user to log in/sign up before content will be visible.
 The data is read from a local JSON file as this is a only demonstration/starting